KVSlab/VaMPy/README.md

 - Henrik A. Kjeldsberg

 ## Installation
 You can choose how to install the dependencies, but the fastest way to get started is to first install anaconda or miniconda on your computer.
-Then create two environments, one for `vmtk/vtk` and one for `fenics` by executing the following in a terminal:
+Then create two environments, one for `vmtk/vtk/morphMan` and one for `fenics` by executing the following in a terminal:
 ```
-conda create -n vtk -c vmtk python=3.6 itk vtk vmtk paramiko
+conda create -n vtk -c vmtk -c morphman morphman paramiko
 conda create -n fenics -c conda-forge fenics
 ```